jackyzha0/quartz/content/_index.md

 title: Home
 ---

+<h1>Hi!
+I'm Jahin!</h1>

-Hi!
-I'm Jahin, and welcome to my website/digital garden.
+Welcome to my website/digital garden.
 For now, this serves mainly as an organised tip for my writings, photos, and other miscellaneous stuff.

 Before you go, catch me on [Mastodon](http://mastodon.online/@jahinzee) – I usually post things here more frequently.